-In accordance with the provisions of the Factories and Shops Act 1928 (3677), the Wages Board which now has the power to "determine the lowest prices or rates which may be paid-
+IN accordance with the provisions of the Factories and Shops Act 1928 (No. 3677), the Wages Board which now has the power "to determine the lowest prices or rates which may be paid-

-(1) To any person or persons or classes of porsons wheresoever employed in the process, trade, or business of a carpenter or joiner engaged in connexion with the erecting or repairing-
+- (1) To any person or classes of persons wheresoever employed in the process, trade, or business of a carpenter or joiner engaged in connexion with the erecting or repairing-

-(a) of buildings,
+- (a) of buildings,

 (b) of fittings in or on buildings,

 (c) of concrete, iron, or steel bridges.

-(2) To any person or persons or classes of persons employed in the process, trade, or business of fixing metal ceilings or laying wood block or parquetry flooring"-

-has made the following Determination, namely:-
+- (2) To any person or persons or classes of persons employed in the process, trade, or business of fixing metal ceilings or laying wood block or parquetry flooring" has made the following Determination, namely:

-(1) That on the 25th August, 1931, the last previous Determination of this Board shall be revoked and replaced by this Determination.
+- (1) That on the 29th June, 1933, the last previous Determination of this Board shall be revoked and replaced by this Determination.
+APPRENTICES OR IMPROVERS

-APPRENTICES OR IMPROVERS.